-Shpitzer’s father was an “enlightened rabbi”, hiring private tutors who taught his daughter together with his sons.
+Shpitzer’s father was an “enlightened rabbi,” hiring private tutors who taught his daughter together with his sons.
 From early on, Chana developed a reputation among her friends as a serious student and a leader.
-In c.1900 she married Chayim Shpitzer, the son of Shmuel Zangwill Shpitzer, a benefactor of many charitable causes in the religious community.
+Around 1900 she married Chayim Shpitzer, the son of Shmuel Zangwill Shpitzer, a benefactor of many charitable causes in the religious community.
 The couple had seven children: Avraham (d.
 1953), Shelomo, Yonah, Ya’akov (d.
-1977) and Shoshanah (b.
-1917); two died in childhood.
+1977) and Shoshanah (1917-2010); two died in childhood.

 At first, Shpitzer turned to Agudat Israel (World Organization of Orthodox Jews, founded in 1912 in Poland) for support for her project.
 She was convinced that the language of instruction in her new school ought to be Hebrew.
 The leadership of Agudat Israel disagreed both with her desire for girls’ schooling and with her conception of Hebrew as a modern spoken language.
 (It should be noted that this was even before the establishment of the Bais Ya’akov schools in Poland in 1917.)
-At this point, Shpitzer turned to the Zionists for help.
-For many years, her enterprise was supported by the religious Zionists of the Mizrachi (religious Zionist movement founded 1902).
+At this point, Shpitzer turned to the religious Zionists for help.
+For many years, her enterprise was supported by the Mizrachi (religious Zionist movement founded 1902).
 In 1919 the school became an official institution of Mizrachi’s education department.
-The extreme ultra-Orthodox authorities placed economic sanctions on families who sent their daughters to her school, denying them the halukkah funds (money raised by Diaspora Jews to support the Yishuv) to which they were entitled.
+The extreme ultra-Orthodox authorities placed economic sanctions on families who sent their daughters to her school, denying them the Pre-Zionist era system whereby Diaspora Jews financed the Jewish communities in the holy cities of Erez Israel.halukkah funds (money raised by Lit.
+(Greek) "dispersion."
+The Jewish community, and its areas of residence, outside Erez Israel.Diaspora Jews to support the Yishuv) to which they were entitled.

-Despite a stormy relationship between Shpitzer and the authorities of the Mizrachi (on personal rather than ideological grounds), the funding she received from them helped her to develop her small school of seventy students located in the Bukharan Quarter of Jerusalem into a complex of institutions encompassing some one thousand five hundred girls.
+Despite a stormy relationship between Shpitzer and the authorities of the Mizrachi (on personal rather than ideological grounds), the funding she received from them helped her to develop her small school of seventy students located in the Bukharan Quarter of Jerusalem into a complex of institutions encompassing some 1500 girls.
 These institutions included several branches of the elementary school, a high school with both academic and commercial courses of study, a store in which the girls sold various arts and crafts items they had made, and a youth movement for girls.
 Shpitzer was a firm believer in single-sex education, feeling that coeducation often did not allow for the full development of the female students.
-In her school she tried to develop the “feminine” side of the students by stressing, for example, the emotional and aesthetic aspects of the school; but at the same time the high school curriculum included study of the Talmud.
-She felt it was important for all the girls to know how to cook, sew and manage their own accounts.
-In fact, a good deal of thought was devoted to the kind of education necessary to prepare young women for their future lives.
+In her school she tried to develop the “feminine” side of the students by stressing, for example, the emotional and aesthetic aspects of the school; at the same time, the high school curriculum included study of the Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud.
+She felt it was important for all the girls to know how to cook, sew, and manage their own accounts.
+Shpitzer was a natural educator who integrated in her school many new ideas, like a school newspaper, theater performances,and so on.
+A good deal of thought was devoted to the kind of education necessary to prepare young women for their future lives.

-Chana Shpitzer was essentially self-taught, acquiring fluency in Hebrew but lacking in formal academic or professional qualifications.
-She was apparently a very powerful and dominant figure in the school.
-She herself taught Pirkei Avot (Avot, a tractate in the Mishnah) and frequently sat in on classes being taught by other teachers.
-Her school was known for its emphasis on order, cleanliness and hygiene, as well as scholastic achievements.
+Chana Shpitzer was essentially self-taught, acquiring fluency in Hebrew but lacking formal academic or professional qualifications.
+She was a very powerful and dominant figure in the school.
+She herself taught Pirkei Avot (Avot, a tractate in the Codification of basic Jewish Oral Law; edited and arranged by R. Judah ha-Nasi c.
+200 C.E.Mishnah) and frequently sat in on classes being taught by other teachers.
+Her school was known for its emphasis on order, cleanliness, and hygiene, as well as academic achievements.
 One of the sources of pride in the school was that almost all of the graduates found gainful employment.

-After Shpitzer’s death her daughter Shoshanah Raziel (widow of the Irgun Zeva’i Le’ummi commander David Raziel) took over as principal.
+After Shpitzer’s death, her daughter Shoshanah Raziel (widow of the Irgun Zeva’i Le’ummi commander David Raziel) took over as principal.
 Under Raziel’s leadership, one of the branches of the elementary school became coeducational.
 It is known today as the Yehudah Ha-Levi School in the Katamon neighborhood of Jerusalem.
 The remaining branches continued to function until the early 1970s.